Bolesław Wieniawa-Długoszowski: One-day presidency

 On 17 September 1939, he was nominated president of Poland by the retiring President Ignacy Mościcki.
 On the same day, Poland was invaded by the Soviet Union, and he took the train from Rome to Paris to take on his new role.
 His appointment was published in the Official Journal, Monitor Polski, on 25 September 1939.
 His appointment was blackballed by the French Third Republic and also opposed by Władysław Sikorski.
 After the capitulation of France, he emigrated to New York City by travelling via Lisbon.

 Many sources do not list Wieniawa as president but merely as "designated successor".
 However, according to the then constitution, when the President cannot execute his powers (as when Mościcki was interned in Romania and it was clear that he would not be released unless he resigned), the designated successor automatically became president.

-After receiving appointment or becoming president, Wieniawa-Długoszowski asked Cardinal August Hlond to become Prime Minister.
-Hlond refused and referred to Wieniawa as "Mr. President".
+After receiving an appointment or becoming president, Wieniawa-Długoszowski asked Cardinal August Hlond to become Prime Minister.
+Hlond refused and referred to Wieniawa as "Mr President".

 Also, in a press statement from President Lech Wałęsa's press secretary on 21 September 1994 to Dziennik Polski, Wieniawa-Długoszowski was referred to as one of the legitimate presidents-in-exile.

 According to some opinions, Mościcki had meant to pass his office to Wieniawa-Długoszowski as caretaker until the office could be assumed by a candidate acceptable to both Sanacja and opposition circles, General Kazimierz Sosnkowski, whose whereabouts were unknown in September 1939.
 Finally, after Wieniawa's resignation, a compromise candidate, Władysław Raczkiewicz, was chosen.